alpha-tango-kilo/advent-of-code-2021/day_16/README.md

 That having been said, with all the index arithmetic involved it was a bit off an off-by-one fiesta during testing, but I'm really happy with how it now works

 ## Part two

+Simple enough to add on this functionality, really nice challenge